-Figure 4.
-Embedding Document Workflow.

-Figure 4 shows that Context, which stores contexts created or referenced by individuals extracted from the SQL database, contains most of the content of the document, and based on this information, it sets the maximum length of the document to 1000 characters and splits the document for processing.
-JSON-based TextSplitter takes data extracted directly from the database as input, selectively extracts and combines the required data, and returns it in JSON format.
-The split document is divided into chunks of a certain size, each of which is designed to be processed independently.
-After splitting, the documents are embedded via text-embedding-ada-002 of the OpenAI API and stored in a vector database.

-The data stored in this vector database helps place the most relevant information at the front of the QA prompt after a search.
+Figure 4 shows that Context, which stores the contexts created or referenced by individuals and extracted from the SQL database, contains most of the document content, and based on this information, it sets the maximum length of the document to 1000 characters and splits the document for processing.
+The JSON-based TextSplitter takes directly takes the extracted data as input, selectively extracts and combines the required data, and returns them in the JSON format.
+The split document is divided into chunks of a certain size, each designed to be processed independently.
+After splitting, the documents are embedded via the text-embedding-ada-002 model of the OpenAI API and stored in a vector database.
+These data help place the most relevant information at the front of the QA prompt after a search.